fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Component that emits a constant signal which can be changed at runtime via dynamic configuration.
+Component that emits a constant signal which can be changed at runtime through dynamic configuration.

 <dl>